 Reference: Laurent C. M. Lebreton, et al, “A global mass budget for positively buoyant macro plastic debris in the ocean” Scientific Reports, (September 2019): https://www.nature.com/articles/s41598-019-49413-5

 T: +31(0)20 575 40 10

-Photos, illustrations, videos on The Ocean Cleanup from general media gallery and from the study-specific media gallery
+Photos, illustrations, and videos on The Ocean Cleanup can be found in the general media gallery.

 Institutions involved in this study:

 Stichting The Ocean Cleanup (NL) & The Modelling House Limited (NZ)

 The Ocean Cleanup develops advanced technologies to rid the world’s oceans of plastic.

 Founded in 2013 by Boyan Slat (25), The Ocean Cleanup now employs approximately 90 engineers and researchers.
 The foundation is headquartered in Rotterdam, the Netherlands.